 Following are some signs that indicate that your hard drive is failing:

-Thrashing and grinding noises means your hard drive is beyond repair.
+Thrashing and grinding noises mean your hard drive is beyond repair.
 The noises could occur due to a head crash or if the motor of the drive has failed.
 Noisy bearings are another cause of hard drive grinding noise.

 If you are often encountering disk errors or files tend to disappear from the drive occasionally, then it means your hard drive is failing.
 Disk errors and disappearing data for no reason are never a good sign for your drive.